19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Weapons/Weapon Properties/Versatile Property.md

 # Versatile
 Versatile means the weapon can be wielded with one or two hands.
-If wielded with two hands, you [Attack](../../../../../Game%20Procedures/Attack.md) with [Advantage](../../../../../Game%20Procedures/Dice%20Rolls/Advantage.md).
+If wielded with two hands, you can reroll any natural 1s on your [Attack](../../../../../Game%20Procedures/Attack.md) rolls (d20).

 See [Two Handed Property](Two%20Handed%20Property.md).